 The proofreading stage is one disliked by most writers.
 It's the stage where the research and creative aspects of the piece are complete, and you’re looking at your work from a critical angle.

-Some things may not make sense, but reading an email you have written backwards prevents you from automatically filling in any missing words or skimming through sentences.
+Some things may not make sense, but reading an email you have written backward prevents you from automatically filling in any missing words or skimming through sentences.
 You actually see each word letting you look at the spelling of that word on its own.
-You can read it both forwards for clarity and backwards for correct spelling.
+You can read it both forwards for clarity and backward for the correct spelling.

 There are plenty of distractions nowadays, but it’s important that when you’re proofreading, you’re focused on the task at hand.
 Choose a spot that’s free from distractions, and put your phone and other sources of disturbance away.
 If you become distracted, you won’t be able to pay full attention to proofreading.
 This increases the risk that you’ll let mistakes slip through the cracks.

 Plenty of online resources are available to help you proofread your emails and rid them of errors and other unwanted elements before they’re sent off.
 Here are just a few of the best tools you can find online to help you along the way:

 - Academ Advisor and Study demic - Two great online guides to email copywriting and editing